AdaCore/training_material/courses/comprehensive_rust_training/210_unsafe_rust/05_unsafe_functions.rst

    fn main() {
        let emojis = "TBDTBDTBD";

-       // SAFETY: The indices are in the correct order, within the bounds of the
+       // SAFETY: The indexes are in the correct order, within the bounds of the
        // string slice, and lie on UTF-8 sequence boundaries. unsafe {
            println!("emoji: {}", emojis.get_unchecked(0..4));